Decomposed Richelot isogenies of Jacobian varieties of curves of genus 3: Howe curves

 Since we have morphisms $C \longrightarrow E_1$ and $C \longrightarrow E_2$, by the universality of fiber product there exists a morphism $f : C \longrightarrow E_1 \times_{{\bf P}^1} E_2$.
 By the degree calculation of morphisms, we see $\deg ~f = 1$.
 Therefore, $C$ is birationally equivalent to $E_1 \times_{{\bf P}^1} E_2$ and $C$ is a Howe curve. $\Box$}

 Many examples of Howe curves are known (cf. Howe--Lepr\'evost--Poonen \cite{HLP} and Brock \cite{B}).
-To make the situation clear, we give here typical examples of a hyperelliptic Howe curve and a non-hyperelliptic one.
+We give here typical examples of a hyperelliptic Howe curve and a non-hyperelliptic one.
+The examples are well-known (cf. Lombardo-Garc\'ia-Ritzenthaler-Sijsling \cite{LGRS}), but such simple examples make our situation clearer.